kekevi/kinship-terms-viz/readme.md

 By Kevin Chen and Muqeeth Mohammed as part of COMP 590 Visualization Final Project.

+See the site in action here!: https://kekevi.github.io/kinship-terms-viz/

+Proposal, presentation, papers can be found in this shared Google Drive: https://drive.google.com/drive/folders/1nZQrv0dvzl2laAdOR_KCTCzbOwLu_RIP?usp=sharing

+NOTE: Final paper is also in this repo titled [`Interactive_visualization_of_kinships_terms.pdf`](Interactive_visualization_of_kinships_terms.pdf).

 ## Acknowledgements

 This project is based off of Balkan's FamilyTreeJS library.